-The local council must offer your child a place at another school if you don’t get offered a place at any of the schools that you have actually applied for.
-However, it means that you will likely get little choice in the decision.
+The local council has to provide your child a place at another school if they don’t get a place at any of the schools you’ve applied for.
+This is usually the nearest school with places still available though and means that you will likely get very little choice in the decision.

 If you do appeal, you will then need to submit information and evidence to support your appeal against the rejection.
 A panel at your appeal hearing will also hear your reasons against the rejection – and they will also be able to share with you the reasons they did not give your child a place at the school.

 What if you missed the deadline for primary school applications?

 If you miss the deadline for applications, your child is less likely to be offered a place at one of their chosen schools as places will be limited.

 You have to apply for a primary school place a year before your child is old enough to start school, even if you want them to start part-way through the year.
 Applications for 2021 opened in September 2020 and closed on January 15.

 In some councils, if you have missed the deadline, you can still submit your application until the end of March, though it will be considered a late application.
 You will need to contact your local council to confirm their rules surrounding late applications.